Art. 1

 The extraordinary assembly deliberates on the following matters: approval and amendments to the articles of association, appointment and replacement of elected governing bodies where their absence compromises the functioning and management of the association, dissolution of the association.

-The Board of Directors may be composed of a minimum of five to a maximum of eleven elected members, including the Coordinator who is elected.
+The Board of Directors may be composed of a minimum of five to a maximum of eleven elected members, including the Coordinator who is elected by the assembly.
+Within itself, the Board appoints one or more Vice-Coordinators and a Secretary with the role of Treasurer.
+All positions are unpaid.
+The Board remains in office for four years and its members are eligible for re-election.
+Resolutions are adopted by majority vote.